 How Long Does IVIG Take To Work?

 Following the initial treatment, it may take several days to weeks before you may experience any improvement in symptoms.
-It can take up to a few months before you start to see more pronounced improvement in your symptoms.
+It can also take up to a few months before you start to see more pronounced improvement in your symptoms.

 Here at AmeriPharma, we specialize in administering IVIG infusions.
 You will be closely monitored during and after the IVIG treatment by a team of pharmacists working with your prescriber.

+Keep in mind that everyone responds differently to medications.
 Our pharmacists routinely monitor your treatment progress and communicate with you to address any potential concerns regarding your therapy.

 IVIG Side Effects